todaywasawesome/leaksignal/README.md

   <a href="https://github.com/leaksignal/leaksignal/blob/master/LICENSE"><img src="https://img.shields.io/hexpm/l/plug" alt="License"></a>
 </p>

-<p align="center">🔍 There’s all kinds of sensitive data flowing through my services, but I don’t know which ones or what data. 🤷</p>
+<p align="center">🔍 There are all kinds of sensitive data flowing through my services, but I don’t know which ones or what data. 🤷</p>

-LeakSignal provides observability by generating metrics (or [statistics](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/statistics#arch-overview-statistics)) for sensitive data that is contained in request/response content.
+LeakSignal provides observability by generating metrics (or [statistics](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/statistics#arch-overview-statistics)) for sensitive data contained in request/response content.
 LeakSignal metrics can be consumed by Prometheus, pushed as OpenTelemetry, or collected in a centralized dashboard.

 ### Features
 * Fast, inline Layer 7 request/response analysis.
 * Easy to configure rules ("L7 policy") for detecting and analyzing sensitive data (e.g. PII) leakage.
-  * Detect part numbers, account numbers, patient info, grades, dates, email addresses, large arrays, etc. The available ruleset is constantly evolving.
+  * Detect part numbers, account numbers, patient info, grades, dates, email addresses, large arrays, etc. You can write your own or use our constantly evolving <a href="somewhere">ruleset</a> library (contributions welcome).
 * Cloud dashboard with policy editor, monitoring, and alerting.
 * Analysis metrics can be exposed via Envoy and thus reflected wherever Envoy metrics are configured to land (OpenTelemetry, Prometheus, etc.)